Why did The Committee for the Fiduciary Standard form and what is its objective?

 Who is funding the Committee?

+The Committee is all-volunteer, and all Committee work is pro bono.
 The Committee is self supporting, fueled entirely by its founding and steering group members’ voluntary efforts.

 Why is the Committee undertaking this mission?
 Are there other organizations doing the same thing?